dmo575/social_website/README.md

 #### Collection - tab
 Place where you can see and manage users you are subscribed to and posts you have saved.

-#### END - TODO list:
-- The other TODOs scattered across the document
-- Properly design Exceptions.
-Right now I don't really follow a logic for which ones should be checked and which ones should not.
-Think it trough.
-- Figure out what's going on with the H2 dependency.
-I can't get it out the project.
-I will use MySQL
-- Start setting up a MySQL database, decide on how to proceed on the backend: Plain JDBC (DriverManager || DataSource) or also add Spring JPA + Repositories.
-Do some refreshing on this.
-- Concurrency, transactions

 ### Exceptions and data transfer between layers - WIP